-World leaders gather for funeral of former Israeli PM Peres
+Shimon Peres funeral: 'Israel grieves for him'

 Each of Peres' three children spoke at the ceremony.

-Tsivya Walden, Peres' daughter, said her father "had a long and good life."
+Tsvia Walden, Peres' daughter, said her father "had a long and good life."

 "I will remember him during this past year at Friday night dinners at our home, when he was the first to rise for Kiddush, holding the booklet with the Shabbat songs printed in tiny letters, trying to make out the words of the songs through his thick lenses, never skipping a word, singing at the top of his lungs."